marcusramberg/blog/content/post/2023-11-05-Changesets-now!.md

 tags:
   - link
 ---

-We have indeed worked around some or these problems, by automatically dismissing stale reviews, mostly having single commit PRs and so Ok, but I strongly agree this model would just be better.
+We have indeed worked around some or these problems, by automatically dismissing stale reviews, mostly having single commit PRs and so on, but I strongly agree this model would just be better.